work-shop/private-talking-spaces/Private Talking Spaces Research Document, Version 2.md

-# Existing Conditions and Siting
+# Existing Conditions and Siting

 *In this section, we discuss existing spatial and experiential conditions in HLSL.
 We divide the Library into four different **types** of spaces.
 These spaces serve different functions and types of behaviors and inhabit different points along the gradients of noise and focus.
 We identify gaps in these gradients that suggest both sites in the HLSL as well as program functions for the Private Talking Spaces.*